A Lovely Planet’s two week Cambodia itinerary.

 Deep Fried Tarantulas, Crickets and Snakes – you’ll often find these at street vendors, although I have to admit I wasn’t brave enough to try them!

 Cambodian accommodation, in general, is great value.
 We stayed in some excellent guesthouses with air con and hot water for less than £10 a night.
 If you want to go really cheap, there are beds in hostel dorms for less than £5 a night.
 And if you have some money to spend there are some fabulous hotels.
+Our favourites included:

 The Great Duke in Phnom Penh